ESR 8

 Applied Laser Technologies, titled “Printing of functionalized microfluidic

-devices using One-Photon and Two-Photon Polymerization”, which focused on
+devices using One-Photon and Two-Photon Polymerization”

 manufacturing microfluidic devices using photopolymerization techniques such as